geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Geohot** [[00:13:13](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=788)]
 Well, let's take a minute and first talk about the emulator stuff.
 So I think it really is worth it to get that other emulator running.
-Any...
+Any..
 You look at that at all?

 ##### **Qazalin** [[00:13:32](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=788)]
 I didn't try to hook it up to TinyGrad.